On Thanksgiving day, 2009, they left Atlanta for home.

 For 72 hours in advance of their trip, for “relaxation” and to gain a little separation from her poster child, she confirmed airport shuttle arrangements, cleaned, laundered, packed, and boxed three month’s worth of clothing, medical / lifestyle supplies, gifts and other belongings.
 Those things they expected to need were packed in suitcases.
 Those things that wouldn’t fit in their suitcases were boxed and given to Atlanta-based friends to be shipped back home.
 In the hour before their airport shuttle arrived, rivaling any Himalayan Sherpa, she hauled all of their suit cases and carry-ons down to the pickup point.

 The shuttle arrived on schedule, but the driver was not familiar with the particular lift and restraint system.
-It took a full 20 minutes to get him situated.
+It took a full 20 minutes to get his wheelchair-borne passenger situated.
 The driver was pleasant, and he was a training opportunity.
 Despite this bumpy beginning, they reached Atlanta’s Hartsfield International Airport in plenty of time to make their flight.
 They had a wheeled escort through security, who delivered them safely to the departure gate.
 When it was time to board, two huge Georgia boys lifted him out of his wheelchair, placed him on a very narrow wheelchair, and wheeled him onto the plane.
-Dianne, his eldest sister, sprang for two first-class tickets, which allowed him to avoid being placed in a cramped three across row.
-Instead, he was lifted and placed in a very spacious two across arrangement.
+Dianne, his eldest sister, sprang for two first-class tickets, which allowed him to avoid being placed in a cramped three-across row.
+Instead, he was lifted and placed in a very spacious two-across arrangement.
 The flight was very smooth and uneventful.
 They arrived on time into Baltimore-Washington International Airport where his other sister, Sue, met them.
 Next-up, a quick shuttle ride home.

 The Super Shuttle wheelchair accessible van they had reserved was a no-show.
 Seems the reservationist who confirmed their reservation for a shuttle on Thanksgiving (reconfirmed two more times prior to their travel day) was juuuuust kidding.
 After haggling with the Super Shuttle representative for the better part of two hours, Sue was able to arrange for a registered regional airport cabbie to pick them up and take them home.
 The cabbie was an immensely gracious man who lived in Mount Washington, north of Baltimore city and left his own family’s Thanksgiving dinner when he received their call.
 A real angel of a guy.